Patient medical balances have tripled in the last few years and are a critical source of revenue for lab groups.

 Unique Challenge for Lab Services

 Since most patients have a referral-based relationship with lab service providers, they often are unaware that there is a separate charge for this service.
-PatientPay works with your central billing office to provide bills that clearly state what a patient owes and why.
+PatientPay works with your central billing office or RCM company to provide bills that clearly state what a patient owes and why.

 Ways to Improve Lab Service Payments